cirosantilli/softcover_vagrant/README.md

 It is already gitignored.

-For interactive tests, add the following Gemfile to your `project/NAME` directory:
+For interactive tests, create the project under `projects` and add following Gemfile to the project's directory:

     cat <<EOF > Gemfile
     source 'https://rubygems.org'